 The relationship can represent something as simple as the 1:3 ration commonly used to mix frozen juices.
 We use 1 can of frozen juice concentrate to 3 cans of water.
 This is an example of a part-to-part ratio.
 You can also have part-to-whole ratios.
-For example, the ratio of frozen juice concentrate to reconstituted juice is 1:4, that is, 1 can of concentrate to four cans of total reconstituted juice.
+For example, the ratio of frozen concentrate to reconstituted juice is 1:4, that is, 1 can of concentrate to four cans of total reconstituted juice.

 Proportions are two equivalent ratios in which the terms of the first ratio have the same relationship as the terms of the second ratio.
 For example, 1 cup of butter to 3 cups of sugar (1:3) is in proportion to 2 cups of butter to 6 cups of sugar (2:6).
-The easiest way to visualize proportions is to write the ratios in fraction form, like this: $\frac{1 \ cup \ butter}{3 \ cups \ sugar} = \frac{2 \ cups \ butter}{6 \ cups \ sugar}$ Notice that in the sugar on the bottom in both ratios.
+The easiest way to visualize proportions is to write the ratios in fraction form, like this:

+$\frac{1 \ cup \ butter}{3 \ cups \ sugar} = \frac{2 \ cups \ butter}{6 \ cups \ sugar}$ Notice that in this proportion, the butter is on top, and the sugar on the bottom in both ratios.
 This is a helpful way to check that you are setting up a proportion correctly.

-$\overline{3 cups sugar} = \overline{6 cups sugar}$ Notice that in this proportion, the butter is on top, and would you use?